NHS Drama Staff

 MEGAN LEE GARGANO

-Choreographer/Assistant Director, Spring Musical
+Choreographer and Assistant Director, Spring Musical

 Megan Lee Gargano is a native of Cleveland, Ohio, where she began her training in 2003 at the Royal School of Ballet under the direction of Joanne Hughes Morscher.
 In addition, Megan studied at The Nutmeg Conservatory for the Arts, BalletMet, performed with The Pennsylvania Ballet and participated in several dance festivals throughout Ohio.